kazkojima/x448-fpga/README.md

 The target FPGA is ECP5-85G and yosys/nextpnr-ecp5 open software developing system is assumed.
 All operations ~~except scalar multiplication with a given base point~~ are tested successfully on the real chip with 48Mhz clock.

-~~The routing of the scalar multiplication circuit takes ~40 hours on my PC :-(~~

-scalarmult.v is a simple implementation of the scalar multiplication with a given base point~~, though its routing doesn't end successfully yet~~.
+scalarmult.v is a simple implementation of the scalar multiplication with a given base point.

 ## Not secure